 Subagents are defined in Markdown files with YAML frontmatter.
 You can create them manually or use the/agents command.

-This walkthrough guides you through creating a user-level subagent with the /agent command.
+This walkthrough guides you through creating a user-level subagent with the /agents command.
 The subagent reviews code and suggests improvements for the codebase.

-Select Create new agent, then choose User-level.
+Select Create new agent, then choose Personal.
 This saves the subagent to

 ~/.claude/agents/ so it’s available in all your projects.Generate with Claude

 Select Generate with Claude.
-When prompted, describe the subagent:Claude generates the system prompt and configuration.
-Press
+When prompted, describe the subagent:Claude generates the identifier, description, and system prompt for you.

 For a read-only reviewer, deselect everything except Read-only tools.
 If you keep all tools selected, the subagent inherits all tools available to the main conversation.